Polytoria/Docs/docs/objects/game/Game.md

 ### Rendered { event }

-Called every frame after the place has been rendered
+Fires every frame after the place has been rendered.

 <div data-search-exclude markdown>
 !!! warning "Notice"

-    The server is incapable of rendering frames; rather, on server Scripts, the event will fire at the server's tick rate which may vary between 1-30Hz.
+    The server is incapable of rendering frames; rather, on server Scripts, the event will fire at the server's tick rate, which may vary between 1-30Hz.

     It is recommended to only listen to this event on LocalScripts.